-

 Check The Pilot Light

-The pilot light is used to ignite the fuel in the engine.
+The pilot light is used to ignite the fuel in the fireplace.
 If it’s not functioning correctly, you may hear a loud noise when starting your appliance.
 It can be fixed by performing a few simple repairs or replacing the bulb altogether.

 Always check for debris or foreign objects that could be blocking the light before taking any action yourself.
-Knowing how to diagnose and fix this common issue will help keep your engine running smoothly.
+Knowing how to diagnose and fix this common issue will help keep your fireplace running smoothly.

 Adjust The Flame If Necessary